BL- 8040 - A Novel CXCR4 Blocking Agent for Pancreatic Cancer

 by Dr. C.H.
 Weaver M.D.
-12/2019
+8/2020

-The triplet regimen of the CXCR4 inhibitor BL-8040, Keytruda immunotherapy (pembrolizumab), plus chemotherapy demonstrated high response and disease control rates in patients with metastatic pancreatic adenocarcinoma, according to preliminary findings from the COMBAT/KEYNOTE-202 trial.
+In addition the triplet regimen of the CXCR4 inhibitor BL-8040, Keytruda immunotherapy (pembrolizumab), plus chemotherapy demonstrated high response and disease control rates in patients with metastatic pancreatic adenocarcinoma, according to preliminary findings from the COMBAT/KEYNOTE-202 trial.

 BL-8040 is a novel small molecule high-affinity CXCR4 blocking agent.
-CXCR4 is a chemokine receptor that is overexpressed in pancreatic ductal carcinoma, as well as other human cancers.
+CXCR4 is a chemokine receptor that is over expressed in pancreatic ductal carcinoma, as well as other human cancers.
 Research suggest it plays a key role in tumor growth, invasion, angiogenesis, metastasis, and resistance to therapy.

 The COMBAT/KEYNOTE-202 clinical trial was designed to evaluate two combinations of Keytruda immunotherapy with BL-8040. and liposomal Onivyde (irinotecan), leucovorin and fluorouracil (5-FU) chemotherapy.
 To be included on the trial, patients had to be 18 years or older with metastatic unresectable pancreatic adenocarcinoma with intraductal papillary mucinous neoplasm, and measurable disease that had progressed on initial therapy.